SPiedra955/07_09_ASSI_intermediate_SQL/README.md

 # mysql_database
-This is  a work in pairs aimed to created a database and create advanced querys.
+This is  a work in pairs aimed to created a database with advanced querys.